AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-013-peter-paul-van-hoeken .md

 You can find out more about FrontFundr by going to their [website](https://www.frontfundr.com/), [facebook](https://www.facebook.com/frontfundr1/) and [@frontfundr](https://twitter.com/frontfundr) on twitter.

-Look for Peter-Paul speaking at the NCFA 4th Annual National Conference in Toronto on March 5th and 6th and on their upcoming campaign launch, open to everyone, running February 27th through March!
+Look for Peter-Paul speaking at the NCFA 4th Annual National Conference in Toronto on March 5th and 6th and their upcoming campaign launch event, open to everyone, running February 27th through March!

 ### Show Links